-The 2022 Hyundai Kona Electric features new LED DRLs and sharper LED headlamps with new multifaceted reflector (MFR) technology.
-Vertical air inlets in front of the wheel arch cladding give it a sporty styling.
-At the same time, an asymmetric charging port breaks the monotony of centrally located and brand logo-covered charging ports on EVs.
+As with the previous model, the 2023 Hyundai Kona Electric features LED DRLs, and sharper LED headlamps with new multifaceted reflector (MFR) technology.
+The vertical air inlets in front of the wheel arch cladding give it a sporty look.
+Additionally, an asymmetric charging port breaks the monotony of the EV’s centrally located charging port on the front mask.

-At the rear, the 2022 Kona EV has a slightly more aggressive LED taillight and bigger and sharper combination lamps that include new LED turn indicators (instead of PY21W halogen bulbs) split into three vertical bars and wider reverse light.
-The new satin accent bars on the bumper look weird if you ask us and could look better if it was a body-colored piece.
+At the rear, the Kona EV received a slightly more aggressive LED taillight and bigger and sharper combination lamps that include new LED turn indicators (instead of PY21W halogen bulbs) split into three vertical bars and wider reverse light.
+Also new with the minor refresh were the satin accent bars on the bumper.
+These have also safely made it to the 2023 model.

 Dynamic Voice Recognition

-Dynamic Voice Recognition is another new convenience feature in the 2022 Kona Electric.
-It’s essentially a more capable voice recognition system.
+Dynamic Voice Recognition is essentially a more capable voice recognition system.
 It allows the user to activate and control various features of the vehicle, such as the climate control system, radio station, rear window and side mirror heating, and steering wheel heating.

-The 2022 Kona Electric offers a shareable Digital Key, allowing users to lock and unlock the vehicle, start the vehicle, and activate the panic alert using their smartphone.
+The 2023 Kona Electric is available with a shareable Digital Key in the SEL and Limited trims.
+This feature allows users to lock and unlock the vehicle, start the vehicle, and activate the panic alert using their smartphone.
 Using the BlueLink app, owners can remotely manage and monitor their vehicle, access real-time vehicle data, and perform specific commands.
-For people who have different electric rates at off-peak times, it is possible with the BlueLink app to schedule charging.
+For people with different electric rates at off-peak times, it is possible with the BlueLink app to schedule charging.

-The Kona Electric is safer now due to improvements in the driver assistant systems department.
-The first change is that Hyundai has introduced four new features: Highway Driving Assist, Lane Following Assist, Rear Occupant Alert, and Safe Exit Warning.
-Moreover, the company has made Forward Collision Avoidance Assist with Pedestrian Detection standard.
-Both Blind-Spot Collision Avoidance Assist and Rear Cross Traffic Collision Avoidance Assist can now apply brakes in addition to giving a warning.
+Hyundai hasn’t introduced safety-related changes to the Kona Electric for the 2023 model year.
+The EV grew safer in MY2022 due to improvements in the driver assistance systems department.
+In the last update, Hyundai had introduced four new features: Highway Driving Assist, Lane Following Assist, Rear Occupant Alert, and Safe Exit Warning.
+Moreover, the company made Forward Collision Avoidance Assist with Pedestrian Detection standard.
+Both Blind-Spot Collision Avoidance Assist and Rear Cross Traffic Collision Avoidance Assist became capable of applying brakes in addition to giving a warning.

 |Motor Power||150 kW (201 hp)|